Even eyes can be sunburned.

 But, do you know how UV can damage your eyes?
 Do you know how to best prevent that damage from occurring?

-And finally, the retina.
+Lastly, the retina.
 Macular degeneration can be precipitated or accelerated by UV light exposure.
 Macular degeneration is a devastating vision condition that robs people of their ability to see detail.
 The risk for macular degeneration damage is increased by cumulative exposure to UV light, therefore exposure to excess UV as a child may contribute to macular degeneration-related vision loss years later.

 Here are some things you should know about sun wear: